-How much money I need to retire early In India
+How much money do I need to retire early In India?

 This is the most debated subject in the Early retirement community: How many years of expenses must be saved before hanging up your boots?

-He recommends a early retirement corpus of 25 times your annual expenses at the time of retirement, also referred as 25X.
+He recommends an early retirement corpus of 25 times your annual expenses at the time of retirement, also referred to as 25X.